Exploring the Elastic Properties and Fracture Patterns of Me-Graphene Monolayers and Nanotubes through Reactive Molecular Dynamics Simulations: Acknowledgements

 This work was financed in part by the Coordenaç\~ao de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) - Finance Code 001 and grant 88887.691997/2022-00, Conselho Nacional de Desenvolvimento Científico e Tecnol\'ogico (CNPq), FAP-DF, FAPESP and FAPEPI.
 We thank the Center for Computing in Engineering and Sciences at Unicamp for financial support through the FAPESP/CEPID Grants \#2013/08293-7 and \#2018/11352-7.
-L.A.R.J acknowledges the financial support from FAP-DF grants $00193-00000857/2021-14$, $00193-00000853/2021-28$, $00193-00000811/2021-97$, and, $00193.00001808/2022-71$ CNPq grants $302922/2021-0$ and $350176/2022-1$.
-L.A.R.J. gratefully acknowledges the support from ABIN grant 08/2019 and Fundaç\~ao de Apoio \`{a} Pesquisa (FUNAPE), Edital 02/2022 - Formul\'ario de Inscriç\~ao N.4.
-L.R.S. acknowledges the National Institute of Science and Technology of Complex Systems (Brazil).
+L.A.R.J acknowledges the financial support from FAP-DF grants $00193-00000857/2021-14$, $00193-00000853/2021-28$, $00193-00000811/2021-97$, and $00193.00001808/2022-71$, FAPDF-PRONEM grant $00193.00001247/2021-20$, and CNPq grant $302922/2021-0$.
 L.A.R.J. acknowledges N\'ucleo de Computaç\~ao de Alto Desempenho (NACAD) and for providing the computational facilities.
 A.F.F. thanks the Brazilian Agency CNPq for Grant No. 303284/2021-8 and São Paulo Research Foundation (FAPESP) for Grant No. \#2020/02044-9.
 This work used resources of the Centro Nacional de Processamento de Alto Desempenho em S\~ao Paulo (CENAPAD-SP).
 The authors acknowledge the National Laboratory for Scientific Computing (LNCC/MCTI, Brazil) for providing HPC resources of the SDumont supercomputer, contributing to the research results reported within this paper.
 URL: http://sdumont.lncc.br.